mkollaro/taskrunner/README.md

 # Task-executor

-The task executor makes it easy to run a certain sequence of tasks and later their cleanups and is useful for running tasks with many varying configurations.
+Execute a certain sequence of tasks and later their cleanups.
+It is useful for running tasks with many varying configurations.

-## Example
+## Basic usage

 ```python
 import task-executor